 - 1 cup (226g) dark chocolate chips or chocolate melting wafers

 - In a large mixing bowl, beat the softened butter together with the sugar and the vanilla extract.
 Beat for 2-3 minutes until smooth.

-- Divide the dough in half and shape into 1 ½ inch thick logs.
-Wrap in plastic wrap and refrigerate for at least 2 hours.
+- Turn the dough out onto a piece of parchment paper.
+Divide the dough into two halves, press and shape into a log about 1 ½ inches thick and about 6-7 inches long.
+Tightly wrap the dough in plastic wrap and chill for at least 2 hours.

 - When ready to bake, preheat the oven to 375° F. Line a baking sheet with a silicone baking mat.
 Slice the dough into ¼ inch slices.
 Bake for 10 minutes or until the edges start to brown.
 Allow the cookies to cool for 10 minutes and then transfer to a wire rack to cool.
 If any of your cookies are misshaped, use the flat edge of a knife and press the edges towards the center of the cookies right when it comes out of the oven.
 Cool the cookie completely.

-- For the topping: In a microwave-safe bowl, melt the chocolate in 15 second increments, stirring each time until the chocolate is melted and smooth.
+- In a microwave-safe bowl, melt the chocolate in 15-second increments, stirring each time until the chocolate is melted and smooth.
 Dip half of the cookies in the chocolate and tap it against the side of the dish to remove excess chocolate.

-- Sprinkle with crush almonds and place on a silicone baking mat and allow the chocolate to set.
+- Sprinkle with crushed almonds and place on a silicone baking mat and allow the chocolate to set.
 Refrigerate to allow the chocolate to harden quicker.